 Noise monitoring is typically conducted during the period representing the worst hourly noise level.
-This may or may not be during the peak hour traffic volumes, as traffic may be stop-and-go or at a reduced travel speed during the peak hour.
-Monitoring for I-290 typically occurred during the midday off peak travel period, when free-flow conditions were present on I-290 (generally 10 AM to 2 PM).
-Noise monitoring was conducted on April 9, 22, and 30, May 7, 14, 21, and 22; and October 30, 2014.
+This may or may not be during the peak-hour traffic volumes, as traffic may be stop-and-go or at a reduced travel speed during the peak hour.
+Monitoring for I-290 typically occurred during the midday off-peak travel period, when free-flow conditions were present on I-290 (generally 10:00 a.m. to 2:00 p.m.).
+Noise monitoring was conducted on April 9, 22, and 30; May 7, 14, 21, and 22; and October 30, 2014.

 To validate the noise model, the noise monitoring results were compared to existing conditions noise modeling results using observed traffic volumes and conditions.
 The difference between modeled and monitored noise levels provides an indication of noise model representativeness.
-Monitored noise levels for the 49 monitored receptors ranged from $63 \, dB(A)$ to $78 \, dB(A)$.
-For this analysis, all monitored noise levels are within $3 \, dB(A)$ of the modeled noise levels, which validates the noise model per the IDOT traffic noise policy.
+Monitored noise levels for the 49 monitored receptors ranged from 63 to 78 dB(A).42 For this analysis, all monitored noise levels are within 3 dB(A) of the modeled noise levels, which validates the noise model per the IDOT traffic noise policy.